Police Department Brenham Texas

 Questions Surround Early Law Enforcement History of Officer Ronnie Jackson

-On his Brenham PD application, Jackson specifically requested that the department not contact the College Station Police Department as a reference.
+On his Brenham PD application, Jackson specifically requested that the department not contact the College Station PD as a reference.
 Such a request is highly unusual in law enforcement hiring, where reference and background checks from previous agencies are routine and expected.
 The decision raises questions about Jackson’s separation from College Station PD and what feedback that department might have provided.

 Jackson listed his reason for leaving College Station PD as being “unhappy with his supervisors,” a vague explanation that leaves much to interpretation.
 The lack of detail makes it unclear whether the departure was voluntary or related to performance or disciplinary issues.